Invivoo/workshops/spring-boot/README.md

 2015-09-02 12:44:58.194  INFO 6748 --- [           main] s.b.c.e.t.TomcatEmbeddedServletContainer : Tomcat started on port(s): 8080 (http)
 2015-09-02 12:44:58.196  INFO 6748 --- [           main] c.i.springboot.keyconcepts.KeyConcepts   : Started KeyConcepts in 4.553 seconds (JVM running for 5.142)
 ```

+You now have an embedded Tomcat listening for request on port 8080.
+Any resources found in classpath:/resources will be avaiable to http://localhost:8080/* (ex : http://localhost:800/hello-world.html).